ualibraries/Guide-on-the-Side/README.md

 Copyright (C) 2011-2013 The Arizona Board of Regents on Behalf of the University of Arizona.
-Developed by Leslie Sult, Justin Spargur, Mike Hagedon, and Ginger Bidwell at the University of Arizona Libraries.
+Developed by Leslie Sult, Justin Spargur, Mike Hagedon, Ginger Bidwell, Gabriel Luethje, and Will Simpson at the University of Arizona Libraries.